 Banoffee Pie Scene in Love Actually Was The Inspiration For This Post!

-Recently we watched the film “Love Actually” for one of our movie nights.
+Recently we watched the film "Love Actually" for one of our movie nights.
 There is a scene where Juliet (played by Keira Knightly) offers Mark (played by Andrew Lincoln) a slice of Banoffee Pie.
-I decided that I would make a Banoffee Pie to accompany the film. 🙂
+I decided that I would make the classic British dessert, Banoffee Pie, to accompany the film.

 What is Banoffee Pie and Where Did it Come From?